1412 Trevor Martin’s Vancouver

 Martin is an observational photographer, part of a longstanding documentary tradition of photographing Vancouver.
 He’s criss-crossed the city with his camera recording specific places, private moments, public events, historic and newer buildings.
 His carefully observed black and white photographs are part social realism, part urban landscapes.

-Aware and sensitive to how the city has changed over the past 50 years, at times Martin’s pictures reflect the rapid urban growth that has occurred in Vancouver.
+Aware and sensitive to how the city has changed over the past 50 years, at times Martin’s pictures reflect the rapid growth that has occurred in Vancouver.
+The changing face of neighbourhoods.
+The rise and fall of buildings.
 Part of the appeal of the photographs is how they suggest a memory, a story or express an idea about the city’s history.

 Consider his panoramic photograph of Vancouver’s skyline (1971).
 The photograph has a dreamlike quality to it.
 In the immediate foreground is the False Creek and Granville Island area; a former industrial site fallen on hard times.
 Empty storage sheds stand next to a run-down saw mill.
 In the far distance are a long line of high-rise apartment buildings and condominium towers situated in the West End.